portworx/katacoda-scenarios/px-cassandra/intro.md

 ### Other things you should know

-To learn more about how why running Redis on Portworx is a great idea take a look at the following links:
+To learn more about how why running Cassandra on Portworx is a great idea take a look at the following links:
 * Guide to run [Cassandra in Docker] containers(https://portworx.com/use-case/cassandra-docker-container/)
 * Guide to [Kubernetes and Cassandra](https://docs.portworx.com/applications/cassandra.html)
 * [HA Cassandra on GKE](https://portworx.com/run-ha-cassandra-google-kubernetes-engine-gke/)